 Learn how to make this delightful dessert right here:

-This flan is what you get when you combine all the best things about a cheesecake and a classic caramel flan.
-It has that velvety rich consistency that we all love in flans and the creamy goodness from well-made cheese.
+Puerto Rican Flan de Queso is what you get when you combine all the best things about a cheesecake and a classic caramel flan.
+This delicious Puerto Rican dish has that velvety rich consistency that everyone loves in flans and the creamy goodness from well-made cheese.

 As we all know, flan is one of those desserts that are just really easy to make.
 This recipe only requires that you have a little bit of patience in the process.
 In just less than an hour, you can have a perfectly delicious dish to end your meal with.